zoilazzx/zixuanzhang/_pages/about.md

 Yue Li, Yangxi Lv, `Zixuan Zhang`, Xue Feng, Xudong Chen. *Sustainable Cities and Society*.
 (SJR:Q1)
 -	**Keywords:** "Three Water" system, Coupled coordination, Impulse response, Evaluation indicator, Yellow River Basin
-- **Methods:** Established a coupling coordination model and employed Vector Autoregression (VAR) to analyse key indicators' influence on the sustainable development of the “Three Waters” system (TWS) from 2005 to 2021.
+- **Methods:** Established a coupling coordination model and employed Vector Auto Regression (VAR) to analyse key indicators' influence on the sustainable development of the “Three Waters” system (TWS) from 2005 to 2021.
 - **Resluts:** Positive trends were observed in the comprehensive development of TWS.
 Coupling ranges from good to high-quality, and coordination progresses from near-dysfunctional to highly coordinated.
 The research revealed alternating effects of GDP water consumption and wastewater treatment rates on the water resources-water environment system and enduring promotional effects of sewage treatment rates and urban greening coverage on the water environment-water ecology subsystem.
 The findings lay the groundwork for innovative strategies to enhance the integrated and coordinated advancement of the TWS in the Yellow River Basin.

 </div>